Rafael-BD/NightSky-Backend/README.md

 # Backend-App-Services
-Backend for mobile app services of OpenSky.
+Backend for mobile app services of NightSky.